Privacy regulations

 8.3 Sharing data

 Any care provider authorised to access the Brussels Health Network may, in agreement with the patient or the patient’s representative and informed consent having been given, decide whether or not to share data via the Brussels Health Network.
 The care provider will ensure that only data required for the continuity of care and in line with his/her/its medical profile will be shared on the Network.
+It can also create extended access to specific documents for a care provider it recommends.
 The care provider will carry out this action as part of a confidentiality arrangement shared with the other care providers who themselves have undertaken only to access data in the very restrictive context of these regulations, in addition to the simple existence of a care-related or treatment relationship with the patient.

 The sharing of data may be accompanied by access restrictions: any professional practitioner may, in agreement with the patient or his/her representative, either authorise or block access to this item of data to a specific list of care providers.
 The party sharing the data has the right to access this data insofar as he/she/it has a care-related or treatment relationship with the patient and where the patient has not blocked the care provider from accessing this data.